Dew is the small droplets of water that appear on objects such as leaves or grass in the morning or evening due to processes of condensation.

 Dew point may be measured indirectly from wet-bulb and dry-bulb temperature readings with the aid of a humidity slide-rule or humidity tables, or directly with a 'dew-point hygrometer.

-Whilst a relatively rare occurrence, the presence of dew can be cause a similar optical effect to a rainbow.
+Whilst a relatively rare occurrence, the presence of dew can cause a similar optical effect to a rainbow.

 An example is in the picture below caused by drops of dew hanging on a spiders web reflecting and dispersing sunlight.